 "We know that this is a huge concern and as a public school district, we definitely want to ensure that our children's well-being and their mental state of mind is improving every day," said MPS Governing Board member Kiana Sears.

-Joseph Tann, an Arizona attorney who represents public entities in lawsuits against corporations, told MPS officials the complaint filed by the East Valley district would likely be the first of its kind in Arizona.
+Joseph Tann, an Arizona attorney who filed the lawsuit on behalf of MPS, told district officials the complaint filed by the East Valley district would likely be the first of its kind in Arizona.

 This case is not about shutting down social media platforms, Tann added, it's about getting them to reform their business practices.